AgoraIO/agora_doc_source/en-US/markdown/agora-chat/Develop/agora_chat_push_ios.md

 ### Extensions

-If you target platform is iOS 10.0 or later, you can enable the [`UNNotificationServiceExtension`](https://developer.apple.com/documentation/usernotifications/unnotificationserviceextension?language=objc) extension.
+If the device of your receiver uses iOS 10.0 or later, you can enable the [`UNNotificationServiceExtension`](https://developer.apple.com/documentation/usernotifications/unnotificationserviceextension?language=objc) extension.
 The following sample code enables the `UNNotificationServiceExtension` extension:
 ```swift